MichaelDim02/Narthex/README.md

 + *nleet*     -  A leetifier.
 Replaces characters with Leet equivalents, such as @ instead of a, or 3 instead of e.
 + *nclean*    -  A tool for removing passwords that don't meet your criteria (too short, no special characters etc.)
 + *napp*      -  A tool that appends characters or words before or after the lines of the dictionary.
++ *ngen*      -  A tool that generates permutations of given length & character set (works, but is under development).
 + *nwiz*      -  A wizard that asks for the infromation and combines the tools together to create a final dictionary.

 ## Screenshots